prakharsr/audiobook-creator/README.md

 - **Docker Support**: Use pre-built docker images/ build using docker compose to save time and for a smooth user experience.
 - **Text Cleaning**: Ensures the book text is well-formatted and readable.
 - **Character Identification**: Identifies characters and infers their attributes (gender, age) using advanced NLP techniques.
-- **Customizable Audiobook Narration**: Supports single-voice or multi-voice narration for enhanced listening experiences.
+- **Customizable Audiobook Narration**: Supports single-voice or multi-voice narration with narrator gender preference for enhanced listening experiences.
 - **Progress Tracking**: Includes progress bars and execution time measurements for efficient monitoring.
 - **Open Source**: Licensed under GPL v3.